ricsi98/AlgoTrading/README.md

         return random.choice([0,1,2])
 ```
 ### Moving Average Agent
-The agent holds until the MA `window_size` and after enough samples it calculates the MA (`ma`) for that window.
-The agent buys/sells whenever the MA crosses the price.
+The agent holds until it has enough items in memory (`window_size` iterations).
+After enough samples it calculates the MA.
+The agent buys/sells whenever the MA crosses the price from below/above.
 In other cases the agent holds.

 ### Deep Q Network Agent
 This agent tries to learn patterns in the stock price movement.
 After many episodes it will be able to gain more and more profit (theoretically).